 Dr. Eric R. Ball.
 Dr. Eric R. Ball has been a member of our Board since the Company's initial public offering in March 2021 and remained on the Board following the Business Combination.
-Since 2016, Dr. Ball has been the General Partner of Impact Venture Capital, a Silicon Valley based venture firm investing in earlystage applied-AI start-up companies.
+He has served as chairman of the board of Archimedes Tech SPAC II (Nasdaq: ATIIU), a special purpose acquisition company, since February 2025.
+Since 2016, Dr. Ball has been the General Partner of Impact Venture Capital, a Silicon Valley based venture firm investing in early-stage applied-AI start-up companies.
 From 2015 until 2016, Dr. Ball served as the Chief Financial Officer for C3 AI, an enterprise AI software provider.
 From 2005 to 2015, Dr. Ball served as Senior Vice President and Treasurer for Oracle.
 Prior to 2005, Dr. Ball served in a variety of finance roles at Flextronics International, Cisco Systems, Avery Dennison, and AT&T. Dr. Ball has served as the Chairman of the Board of CapConnect+, a start-up company that is focused on linking corporate bond issuers to their institutional buyers, since 2020.
 Dr. Ball also served as an advisor to Kyriba, a private treasury management software provider from 2017 until November 2022.
 Dr. Ball also served as a board member and Audit Chairman of Glu Mobile Inc, a developer and publisher of mobile games from 2013 until April 2021.
 Dr. Ball received his Ph.D. in management at the Drucker-Ito School of Claremont Graduate University.
 Dr. Ball received his MBA in finance and MA in economics at the University of Rochester.
 Dr. Ball graduated with honors from the University of Michigan with a Bachelor of Arts degree in Economics.
 Dr. Ball is also the co-author of the book "Unlocking the Ivory Tower".
-We believe that Dr. Ball is well-qualified to serve as a director of the company given his extensive finance, mergers, and acquisition, investing and public company experience in the technology industry.
+We believe that Dr. Ball is well-qualified to serve as a director of the company given his extensive finance, mergers and acquisitions, investing and public company experience in the technology industry.